 Z | is pronounced 'th' like that | Zumo | Juice |

-Bonus Topic: ¿ What's With the Upside Down Quotation Marks?
+¿What's With the Upside Down Quotation Marks?

 I'm assuming that when reading that question, you put an upward inflection on it.
 That's because the word "do" tipped you off that it was a question and not a statement.
 Well, in Spanish they don't do that.
 Let me show you what I mean.

-"Tu quieres algo." / "¿ Tu quieres algo?"
+"Tu quieres algo." / "¿Tu quieres algo?"

+The first is a statement.
+"You want something."
+The second is a question.
+"Do you want something?"
 But the only way to tell the difference is by the punctuation.
 So if you were reading the question, and there was no question mark doing a handstand at the beginning of it, you wouldn't know that it was a question until you got to the end.

+The same goes for when you're speaking.
+It's super important to make sure that when asking a question, the inflection of your voice goes up.
 It has to be clearly different than the inflection that you use when making a statement.
 If not, you could end up saying something different than what you intended, and it could be a little embarrassing.
+Yes, I did have an embarrassing experience with this.
+No, I'm not going to tell you about it.

-Hopefully this Spanish pronunciation guide has helped you navigate through all of the pronunciation confusion.
+Hopefully this guide has helped you navigate through all of the pronunciation confusion.
 If not, take another big swig of that cerveza we opened at the beginning and have another look.
 I always find my Spanish to be better after a few drinks.